 Some folks may consider this to be a summer dish when all of the ingredients are in season locally.
 Since most of the vegetables are roasted before forming and baking the tart, I’d personally call this one a cold-weather option.
 After all, every vegetable that you’ll need is available year-round and who wants to have their oven heated up for too long (especially to 450°F) during the warm weather?

 Ottolenghi calls this his Very Full Tart, which is featured in his amazing cookbook, Plenty.
 I followed the recipe closely but added some specific details to the list of ingredients.
 Sometimes it’s hard to determine what is meant by “medium eggplant” or “small sweet potato.”
-I added the approximate weight of each vegetable to give you an idea of the size that I used.
+I included the approximate weight of each vegetable to give you an idea of the size that I used.

 Oh …and I also like to call my version “roasted vegetable tart” so that there’s no question when it comes to what we’re talking about here.
 The initial photo may remind you of a quiche.
 This is not a quiche …it is a savory tart that is packed full of delicious roasted vegetables, then topped off with cheese, fresh tomatoes, cream & eggs.